 All-day coffee and tea facilities will be provided along with morning and afternoon teas.
-Lunches and dinners are up to you and we have a plethora of restaurants available all within walking distance.
-There are three restaurants/bars within the hotel and the Kingston Pub over the road.
+Lunches and dinners are up to you.
+There are three restaurants/bars within the hotel and the famous Kingston Pub across the road.
 Apart from that, both the Kingston shopping centre and the Manuka shopping centre host a plethora of diverse restaurants.
-Both shopping centres are just an easy 15-minute walk away.
+Both shopping centres are an easy 15-minute walk away.

 Transport & Sightseeing

-Uber is very popular in Canberra and reasonably cheap.
-The city is only 15-20 minutes away by car and so too, are many of our national icons, a delightful treat for our tourists.
+Uber is popular in Canberra and reasonably cheap.
+The city centre is just 10 minutes away by car and so too, are many of our national icons, a delightful treat for our tourists.
 Be sure to check out the Visit Canberra Website to see what’s on while you are here.
-If you make the trek here, why not spend some time enjoying the sights and sounds of Canberra?
-After all, we were voted the #3 best city to visit in the world by Lonely Planet recently.

 What You Will Learn

 Tales After Dark (Friday night) is held at the Whisky Bar in Braddon (above Civic Pub).

 The Flash Fiction Fun Weekend (Saturday and Sunday) is held at the East Hotel, situated between the vibrant shopping and restaurant hubs of Kingston and Manuka in Canberra’s “Inner South”